-One of the main problems with caulk is when you come to paint it.
+One of the main problems with caulk is when you come to paint it with emulsion.
 Sometimes when painting over caulk with emulsion can cause the paint to crack as it dries.
+So why does emulsion paint craze over caulk?
+There are a number of reasons paint may craze over caulk, paint manufacturer Sherwin-Williams have outlined some of the reasons this may happen in this article.
 If this happens you will need to paint over it with an oil-based undercoat and then paint back over it with the emulsion.

 As mentioned briefly above some caulks are prone to cracking.
 This causes an issue as if this happens it is time-consuming to fix.
 Cracking occurs when the caulk is not flexible enough to deal with the movement of the surfaces it is filling.
 All houses and buildings are constantly moving and if the caulk is too stiff it will crack as the building shifts, ruining your high-quality finish.

-In summary, caulk is an absolute essential for any professional or amateur decorator and there is a huge range of caulks on the market.
-The key is to use a good quality caulk and to not rush the preparation or application.
+In summary, caulk is an absolute essential for any professional or DIY decorator and there is a huge range of caulks on the market.
+The key is to use a good quality caulk and not rush the preparation or application.